JovanZDR/wu14oop2./readme.md

-I did everything for Godkänt, but loseTool method(commented it out) and also did not send the winner on the client side.
+I did everything for Godkänt, but loseTool method(commented it out).